NOI Calculator

 Enter Operating Expenses

 Use Simple mode to enter a single total, or Detailed mode to break expenses into individual line items.
-Include property taxes, insurance, management, maintenance, utilities, HOA, and reserves.
-Do not include mortgage payments or depreciation.
+Include recurring operating expenses such as property taxes, insurance, management, routine maintenance, landlord-paid utilities, HOA fees, and appropriate replacement reserves.
+Exclude mortgage payments, depreciation, income taxes, and financing costs from NOI.

 5. 5